Progress and reviews

 The mid-year review is an interim review to discuss any issues, to prepare for the Annual Review, and can in cases of poor progress be used to determine progress.

-It will be held by the end of month five of each academic session.
+It will be held by the end of month four of each academic session.

 Requirements